 A moth treatment has been scheduled for this Friday, January 19, beginning at 9:00 p.m.

-In preparation, please remove any items from the floor in your work area and place them on your desk, counter spaces, or shelves.
-These include boxes, paper, or any other materials that might obstruct access to the carpet.
+In preparation, please remove any items from the floor in your work area and place them on your desk, counter spaces, or shelves prior to the treatment.
 You do not need to worry about chairs, chair mats, or trash cans.
-Please also be certain you have removed any collection materials that might be on or near the floor.

 If you have food items stored in your workspace, you should remove them prior to the treatment.
 If you are unable to do this, you may consider discarding these items when you return.

-The Getty Research Institute Library will be closed to all readers on Tuesday, July 4, in observance of Independence Day.
+The Getty Research Institute Library will be closed to all readers on Monday, January 15, in observance of Martin Luther King Jr. Day.

 On January 11, from approximately 7:00 a.m. to 9:00 a.m., there will be loud drilling noises associated with the installation of temporary walls in the main gallery for the upcoming exhibition, Harald Szeemann: Museum of Obsessions, opening on February 6.